 Why Night Fae is the Best Covenant for Demonology Warlock

 Night Fae is the most versatile and competitive PvE option for Demonology Warlock.
 It offers the best mobility across all 4 Covenant choices, which is always welcomed, and the flexibility to offspec Affliction or Destruction while retaining optimal Soulbinds.

 The Covenant ability Soul Rot while not particularly synergistic, unlike Necrolords, still does solid damage and can be used in conjunction with Grove Invigoration or Field of Blossoms to increase Tyrant damage.
 The low cooldown Soulshape offers unparalleled mobility and its advantage should not be underestimated.

 For additional thoughts and information on the other Covenants and their Soulbinds please read section further below.

 Night Fae offer 3 very capable and competitive Soulbind options due to strong unique Conduits:

-Korayn is tied with Niya for the highest damage output full Renown, with the added benefit of stronger burst on high health % targets, especially powerful with Implosion in dungeons when transitioning to the next pull, or during a boss if Bloodlust is being used on pull.
+Korayn offers similar output with the added benefit of stronger burst on high health % targets, which is especially powerful with Implosion and First Strike in dungeons when transitioning to the next pull, or during a boss if Bloodlust/ Heroism is being used on pull.